How to Learn New Facts Without Feeling Like You Are Studying

 New fact: Honey never really spoils.

-Connection: That explains why archaeologists have found ancient honey that was still preserved.
+Connection: That explains why ancient honey has been found preserved.

 Example 2